bbrunaczky/bblib/README.md

 # bb-lib

 ## executor
-Executor is a set off classes that provides threadpools and future-promise synchronization.
+Executor is a set of lightweight classes that provides threadpools over boost::asio::io_context (later: and future-promise synchronization).